nikhilmishra101/mi_card_flutter_master/README.md

-Profile Card which consists all the information regarding any person and also with contacts
+Profile Card which consists all the information regarding any employee.